 James was accredited as a mediator by CEDR in 2001, achieving “registered” status the following year (which required a certain minimum number of mediations and CPD points).
 Since accreditation he has accumulated considerable experience of mediations, as mediator, assistant mediator and counsel.

 As mediator, James brings to bear an individual blend of analytical skill, tenacity, humour and respect – without shrinking when appropriate to challenge – and an ability to think creatively, commercially and “outside the box” of the particular dispute.

 He is particularly adept at analysing the value of the dispute to the parties, and the risks involved in pursuing it.

 The mediations in which James has taken part have featured disputes involving banking, CMR, commercial contracts, commercial fraud, financial services, international sale of goods, professional negligence, and shipbuilding.
-More than half of these disputes settled at or as a result of the mediation.
+Most of these disputes settled at or as a result of the mediation.
 During the Covid pandemic, James has conducted mediations fully remotely.

 James has considerable experience of acting and advising on disputes involving the international sale, supply and transport of goods, including hydrocarbons, petrochemicals, metals, minerals and pharmaceuticals, as well as those involving ancillary contracts such as payment mechanisms (letters of credit, bills of exchange etc.) and guarantees.